-When we think of mercury, the first thing most people think about is the element.
-But mercury has meant many different things across various histories, cultures, and academic disciplines.
-Today, Mercury could refer to three main things – the Roman god, the planet or the metal.
-From these three come all other associations with mercury.
+Mercury has meant many different things across various histories, cultures, and academic disciplines.
+Today, Mercury could refer to three main things: the Roman god, the planet, or the metal.
+From these three come all other associations of mercury.
 Let’s break this down below.

-Mercury was one of the twelve major deities in Ancient Rome.
-He was known as the God of merchants, travel, goods, trickery, and speed.
-The name mercury is believed to be derived from the Latin words merx (meaning merchandise), mercari (meaning trade), and mercas (meaning wages) which is how he became lauded as the protector of merchants and trade.
+Mercury was one of the twelve major deities in Ancient Rome (Greek counterpart: Hermes) and the god of merchants, travel, goods, trickery, and speed.
+The name mercury is likely derived from the Latin words merx (meaning merchandise), mercari (meaning trade), and mercas (meaning wages), which is how he became the protector of merchants and trade.
 Merchants would pray to Mercury for the protection of their goods and for safe travel as they moved around frequently to sell their goods.

-Mercury is comparable to the Greek God Hermes who were both thought to be the messenger of the Gods because of their speed.
-His ability to move quickly came from his winged feet.
-He was also the only God that could easily move between the realms of the dead, the mortals, and the Gods.
+Mercury was also the only God that could easily move between the realms of the dead, the mortals, and the Gods.
 This is why he was revered for his role to guide spirits of the dead to the underworld.

-Mercury is the first planet from the sun and was named after the Roman God because of how quickly it completes its orbit.
+Mercury is the first planet from the sun.
+It was named after the Roman god of travel and speed because of how quickly it completes its orbit.
 It travels through space at 29 miles per second (Earth only moves at 18 miles per second) and takes only 88 days to orbit the sun.
-The planet is also known as the evening star as it is the first to appear on the horizon after sunset because of its proximity to the sun.
+The planet is also known as the evening star, as it is the first to appear on the horizon after sunset because of its proximity to the sun.

-In astrology and astronomy, the symbol for the planet mercury is the god’s winged helmet and caduceus.
-According to astrology, Gemini and Virgo signs are influenced most by the planet mercury.
-They are thought to be intellectually driven and clear communicators – like the messenger god from whom the planet gets its name.
+In astrology and astronomy, the symbol for the planet mercury is the god’s winged helmet and the caduceus.
+According to astrology, Gemini and Virgo signs are influenced most by the planet Mercury.
+They are intellectually driven and clear communicators, like the messenger god from whom the planet gets its name.

-Mercury is an extremely rare element found in the earth’s crust, and it’s the only element to retain its alchemic common name in modern Chemistry.
-The symbol for the element is Hg which is short for the Latin word hydrargyrum, derived from the Greek word hydrargyros meaning water-silver.
+Mercury is an extremely rare element found in the earth’s crust.
+Interestingly, it’s the only element to retain its common alchemic name in modern chemistry.
+The symbol for the element is Hg, is short for the Latin word hydrargyrum.
+This is derived from the Greek word hydrargyros meaning water-silver.

 Mercury has always been considered a significant metal.
-It was sometimes also referred to as quicksilver because of its liquid silver state at room temperature.
+It’s also called quicksilver because of its liquid silver state at room temperature.
 Mercury has been used to make many scientific instruments, such as thermometers.
 Gaseous mercury is used in fluorescent lamps and streetlights, among other things.

 Mercury in Alchemy